kbakirov/Access-AWS-Database-by-Python/README.md

 mycursor.execute("CREATE TABLE dsti_student (name_of_student VARCHAR(255), surname VARCHAR(255))")
 ```

-Next step is to insert data in this table:
+Next step is to insert data in this table dsti_student:

 ```
 sql = "INSERT INTO dsti_student (name_of_student, surname) VALUES (%s, %s)"